With Vakilsearch you can change your company’s name in 3 simple steps –

 To get the name of a company changed, you will need to follow the 5 steps:

-In the first step, the company needs to call a board meeting and pass a resolution to change the company name.
-The directors should approve the new name and authorize either a director or a company secretary (CS) to check the availability of the new name with the MCA.
+A board meeting is to be conducted where a resolution should be passed to change the name of the company.
+The directors should approve the new name and authorise either a director or a company secretary (CS) to check the availability of the new name with the MCA.

 The special resolution will be submitted to the RoC within 30 days of passing, along with the form MGT-14, which will contain the details related to the special resolution.

-Within 30 days of filing the MGT-14, another form, namely, INC-24 needs to be filed with RoC as well, along with the requisite fee.
-This is required for obtaining approval from the Central Government for the change in name.
+Within 30 days of filing the MGT-14, form INC-24 needs to be filed with RoC along with the requisite fee.
+This is required for obtaining approval from the central government for changing the name.
 Certain documents also need to be enclosed with these two forms.

-Upon being completely satisfied with the application and the accompanying documents, the RoC will issue a new Certificate of Incorporation, reflecting the change in name.
+Upon being completely satisfied with the application and the accompanying documents, the RoC will issue a new certificate of incorporation, reflecting the name change.